Table of Contents

 Here are reasons that you should analyze test automation metrics at the beginning:

-- Real-time Visibility: these metrics will provide accurate insights regarding the testing process, including the number of testing cases in progress, error discovery, and automation execution time.
+- Real-time Visibility: these metrics will provide accurate insights regarding the enterprise software testing process, including the number of test cases in progress, error discovery, and automation execution time.

 - Automation Effectiveness: performance metrics can be used to evaluate whether the automation testing can improve your app quality or if your team is just spinning its wheel.
 Moreover, it also indicates where testers should concentrate more during the development process to improve the testing effectiveness.